 Individuals who have earned income and their spouses, if married filing jointly, can contribute to a traditional IRA up until the year in which they turn 70½.
 With a traditional IRA, you may be able to deduct your contributions on your taxes.
 Your eligibility to deduct is based on your modified adjusted gross income (MAGI) and whether you or your spouse participate in a retirement plan at work.

-For the 2016 tax year, if one spouse is covered by an employer-sponsored plan and one spouse is not, contributions to a traditional IRA are:
+For the 2017 tax year, if you are not covered by an employer-sponsored plan but your spouse is and you are filing jointly, contributions to a traditional IRA are:

 The IRS provides guidelines about claiming a tax deduction for your traditional IRA contributions.
 Note that even if your contribution is not deductible, an after-tax contribution to a traditional IRA can still be a great way to invest for tax-deferred growth potential.